achacha/SomeWebCardGame/README.md

 This is due to node living in /usr/local/bin/node and for some odd reason /usr/local/bin is not in IntelliJ tool path.
 Run this from command line if needed but that step is not really needed inside IntelliJ since we are building artifact inside the IDE.

+**global_properties relation is missing**
+Unit test config is probably specifying $MODULE_DIR$ and it should be blank to default to project base dir